Make a batch of homemade strawberry limeade today. Refreshing, sweet, and tart, it's made from scratch with fresh strawberries and limes!

 Adjusting the sweetness

-¾ cup of sugar and water will make a lightly sweet and tart punch.
+¾ cup of sugar and water make a lightly sweet and tart punch.

-1 cup of sugar and water will make a moderately sweet punch.
+1 cup of sugar and water make a moderately sweet punch.

-1 and ½ cups of sugar and water will make a very sweet punch.
+1 and ½ cups of sugar and water make a very sweet punch.

-Depending on whether or not your fruit is in season, they may add less sweetness to your punch.
-Because of this, you may want to add extra sweetener to suit your tastes.
+Depending on whether or not your fruit is in season, you may need to add additional sweetness to your lemonade.

 - 1 cup granulated sugar